ecki/docs.milagro.io-english/amcl/milagro-crypto-library-white-paper.md

 ## 2 Context

 A crypto library does not function is isolation.
 The AMCL was originally designed to support the MIRACL Distributed Datacenter Crypto (DDC) platform for cloud providers and device manufacturers.
 The MIRACL DDC platform in intended to be cloud-based infrastructure agnostic yet support the M-Pin protocols<a href="#mpin">4</a> for MFA and TLS, but which we believe has wider application to novel protocols of particular relevance to the IoT.

-This document describes the AMCL library which was originally designed for internal use, but which has now reached a level of maturity where we are pleased to make it available as a service to the wider community as an open source product, under a standard [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).

 ## 3 Library Structure